JohnO30/04_express_33826046/README.md

 ## Features Used

--Serves static files from the public directory
+- Serves static files from the public directory

--Custom route handling via /routes/main.js
+- Custom route handling via /routes/main.js

--Dedicated /file endpoint that serves a.html
+- Dedicated /file endpoint that serves a.html

--Organised structure for scalability and clarity
+- Organised structure for scalability and clarity

 ## Technologies Used

--Node.js — JavaScript runtime environment
+- Node.js — JavaScript runtime environment

--Express.js — Backend web framework for Node.js
+- Express.js — Backend web framework for Node.js

--HTML — For static content in the public directory
+- HTML — For static content in the public directory

--JavaScript  — Core scripting language used throughout the project
+- JavaScript  — Core scripting language used throughout the project

 npm — Package manager for handling dependencies